-Special containers (including dispensing of oral liquid antibiotics requiring reconstitution)
+Special containers and antibiotics requiring reconstitution

-Special containers (including dispensing of oral liquid antibiotics requiring reconstitution)
+Special containers and antibiotics requiring reconstitution

 There are special requirements and reimbursement arrangements for dispensing those products which are recognised as being packaged in special containers or items requiring reconstitution.